michelleconville/under-the-sea/README.md

 *   Balsamiq - Wireframes were created using Balsamiq
 *   Techsini.com - Used to generate the website mock-ups
 *   EmailJs - Used tosend emails from the website
+*   CSS Gradient - Used for the background colour

 ## Credits